Duffy Information Home Page

 Cabin Heater

-The heater system may be hazardous.
+The heater system is hazardous.
 Here are the risks to check for:

-1. In-line fuses for the 36V heating elements on our boat were improperly sized, allowing too much current to be drawn and wiring to burn.
-These fuses are located near each heater's wiring connections.
+2. In-line fuses for the 36V heating elements and 12V fans on our boat were improperly sized, allowing too much current to be drawn and wiring to burn.
+These fuses are located near each heater's wiring connections instead of at the beginning of the branch circuits.

-2. 36V wiring from the batteries to the contactor should also have a properly sized in-line fuse at the battery connection.
+3. 36V wiring from the batteries to the contactor should also have a properly sized fuse at the battery connection.
+Ours did not.

 Cabin Heater